Programs, groups, campaigns

 Health

-Our health-justice program organizes people directly impacted by this issue, as well as clinicians and activists.
+Our health-justice program organizes people directly impacted by the need for free public mental health care, as well as clinicians and allies.
 We want City-run mental-health clinics, public infrastructure to care for people, and a human right to health care.

 THREE mental-health sites will open — one in Roseland.
 And police have been removed from "CARES" crisis response.